thariq-shanavas/Mycroft-FaceRecog/README.md

 You might want to customise the names and indiviual briefings using `nano face_recognition.py`
-The comments should guide you through, provided you have a basic familiarity with python.
+The comments should guide you through.

 Once you have the trained model to recognise faces, run `python face_recognition.py`